microsoft/botframework-solutions/docs/reference/skills/productivity-calendar.md

 > Office 365 and Outlook.com through the Microsoft Graph is supported along with support for Google accounts.

+To use Google account skill you need create your calendar API credential in [Google developers console](https://console.developers.google.com).
+Then create an OAuth connection setting in your Web App Bot.
+Choose "Google" in Service Provider and put the client id and secret that generated in credential.
+The scopes are "https://www.googleapis.com/auth/calendar https://www.googleapis.com/auth/contacts".
+Also you need add them in appsettings.json file.

 ## Supported Scenarios

 The following scenarios are currently supported by the Skill: